What is soy allergy?

 What if my child is allergic to cow’s milk & soy milk?

 Cow’s milk and dairy products or soy drinks are the main source of calcium in our diet.
 When it isn’t possible to use cow’s milk or soy milk it is essential to make sure your child gets it from other sources.
-You need to discuss other options with your doctor and possibly a dietician to ensure your child meets their daily requirement for calcium that is so important for your child growing up.
+You need to discuss other options with your doctor and possibly a dietitian to make sure your child meets their daily requirement for calcium that is so important for your child growing up.

 Daily calcium requirements are: